estraad/estraad-docs/docs/security.md

 title: Security & Data
 ---

-## Overview
+## Overview {#overview}
 Estraad is a 3D social collaboration platform where users meet inside a virtual room and can collaborate and communicate with each other.

 Data is used for managing access (accounts and authentication), synchronizing real-time experiences, communication, as well as sharing content to allow for collaboration.

-## Stored Data
+## Stored Data {#stored-data}

 Estraad stores minimal amount of data in our servers.
 All database data and backups are encrypted at rest.
 All our infrastructure runs on AWS services located in region “eu-west-1” Europe - Ireland.

-All the rooms on Estraad runs on the shared environment available at meet.estraad.com, and all rooms are connected to the same backend.
-We also have the option to run the application on a separate isolated infrastructure with different pricing model.
+All the rooms on Estraad runs on the shared environment available at meet.estraad.com, and all rooms are connected to the same backend services.
+If our clients requires it, we also have the option to run instances of the entire Estraad 3D application on a separate isolated infrastructure with different pricing model.

-### Accounts
+### Accounts {#accounts}

 Accounts are used to sign a user in.
 We do not store any passwords but send a login link by email instead.
 The only account information in our databases are hashed email addresses and account creation date.

 Because the email addresses are hashed, administrators cannot see the email addresses, but they can be searched if you know the address.

-### Rooms
+### Rooms {#rooms}

 Users may share content with others inside a room.
 The following content may be uploaded to a room if the room permissions allow it: